Largemouth yellowfish: Distribution

 The largemouth yellowfish occurs in the Orange and Vaal Rivers and their larger tributaries (e.g. the Riet River) in Lesotho, Namibia and South Africa.
 In the latter country, it is found in Eastern Cape Province, Free State, Gauteng, Mpumalanga, North-West Province and Northern Cape Province.

 Ecology

 L. kimberleyensis is predominantly found in deep pools (deeper than 2 metres/yards) of large rivers, as well as in the slow-moving water before weirs and river dams (e.g., Sterkfontein Dam).
 Abundant water weeds, overhanging riparian vegetation and other forms of plant cover seem to be essential for its well-being.
-They are predators of aquatic large invertebrates and small invertebrates; adults feed almost exclusively on fish.
-Spawning occurs in riffles during summer (around December/January); a large female can lay more than 60,000 eggs.
-They are slow-growing and long-lived and reach a total length of 30 cm only after five years.
+These fish are predators of aquatic large and small invertebrates, with adults feed almost exclusively on other fish.
+Spawning occurs in riffles during the summer season (around December/January), with a large female able to lay more than 60,000 eggs in a single spawning season.
+They are relatively slow-growing and long-lived fish, reaching a total length of 30 cm only after five years.